-You can see this if you will turn over to John Chapter 13, and verse 31.
+Turn with me over to John Chapter 13, verse 31, and you will see this.
 "So when Judas had gone out, Jesus said, 'Now the Son of Man is glorified, and God is glorified in Him."
 "If God is glorified in Him, God will also glorify Him in Himself, and glorify Him immediately."
 "Little children, I shall be with you a little while longer."
 "You will seek Me, and as I said to the Jews, 'Where I am going, you cannot come, so now I say to you."
 "A new commandment I give to you, that you love one another; as I have loved you, that you also love one another."
 "By this all will know that you are My disciples, if you have love for one another."
 Now watch this.
 "Simon Peter said to Him, 'Lord, where are you going?"
 "Jesus answered him, 'Where I am going you cannot follow Me now, but you shall follow Me afterward."
 "Peter said to Him, 'Lord why can I not follow you now?"
 "I will lay down my life for Your sake."

-You see, here once again is the same kind of strong assertion that we found before in the man who stated that he would follow Jesus wherever He went.
-Peter's devotion is deeper than that man's was; he was willing to forgo many comforts and to give up everything for His Lord; but still, he could not follow Jesus at that time.
+You see here, that we once again find this same kind of strong assertion that we found before, when we read about the man who stated that he would follow Jesus wherever He went.
+Peter's devotion was deeper than that man's was; he was willing to forgo many comforts and to give up everything for His Lord; but still, he could not follow Jesus at that time.
 Why?
 Because Jesus had to go to do the work of the cross alone.
-Then Peter could follow Him later; after Jesus had died for him, and after Jesus was risen from the dead.
-The connection with the words that went before, about loving one another, rested upon Jesus' laying down his life; not to sleep or to rest in His own Kingly Bedroom, but to die for His disciple's sin and for their inability to do what discipleship was calling them to.
+When Jesus accomplished this work that was impossible for any man to accomplish, then Peter would indeed be able to follow Him later; after Jesus had died for him, and after Jesus was risen from the dead.
+The connection with the words that go before this, about loving one another, rests upon Jesus' laying down his life; not to sleep or to rest in His own Kingly Bedroom, but to die for His disciple's sins and for their inability to do what He was calling them to.
 The proof of all of this is what happened in Gethsemane.
-He asked the disciples to watch and pray with Him, and none of them could do it.
-They were all found "sleeping and taking their rest."
-Jesus knew their desire to follow Him, and He also knew their weakness.
+Jesus asked the disciples to watch and pray with Him, and none of them could do it.
+They were all found "sleeping and taking their rest".
+Jesus knew, that their desire was to follow Him.
+But He also knew their weakness.
 The encouraging thing for us to remember, as His disciples, are the words that He spoke to Peter: "...but you shall follow Me afterward."